PointerPioneers/CTFs/LA CTF 2023/Write-ups/crypto ravin-cryptosystem/README.md

 2. Square `b`, now `b = old_b^2`.
 3. Repeat steps 1 and 2 for 15 iterations total, now `e = 2` and `b = old_b^32768`.
 4. One last time, we shift the exponent, so `e = 1`.
-5. Square `b` to set it to `b = old_b^65536`.
+5. Square `b`, changing it to `b = old_b^65536`.
-6. Finally we change the result `a`, setting it to `old_b^65536` (as it has not changed in any previous iterations).
+6. Finally we change the result `a`, setting it to `old_b^65536` (as `a` has not changed in any previous iterations).

 Therefore, instead of computing `b^e` (in our case of `e`), it computed `b^(e-1) = b^(2^16)`.
 Because this is just repeated squaring, we can reverse this by repeated square rooting.
-This took us surprisingly long, as we didn't have the tools ready to perform these kinds of computations, this was our first CTF after all.
+This took us surprisingly long, as we didn't have the tools ready to perform these kinds of computations (this was our first CTF after all).
-We also started with the wrong exponent, we mistakingly used `16` instead of `2^16`, which made this last step even longer.
+We also started with the wrong exponent, we mistakenly used `16` instead of `2^16`, which made this last step even longer.

-We ended up finding [SageMath](https://www.sagemath.org/), which we used as follows:
+We ended up finding [SageMath](https://www.sagemath.org/), which we used as follows, after some trial and error:
 ```sage
 sage: n = 996905207436360486995498787817606430974884117659908727125853
 sage: e = 65537